U.S. Route 70 in Arizona: U.S. Route 180 (1926–1935)

 In 1919, the Roosevelt Dam Highway became a northern branch of the Lee Highway auto trail.
 Due to the popularity of the Lee Highway, the state-designated Roosevelt Dam name became largely forgotten by the traveling public.
 Between 1917 and 1921, the route from Solomonsville to Geronimo was paved.
 It along with the Borderland Highway between Bisbee and Douglas became the first two paved state highways in Arizona.
 With a second reorganization of the state highway system in 1921 due in part to newly available federal funding, the eastern section of the Roosevelt Dam Highway was redesignated by the state to become part the Phoenix–Globe–Rice Highway and the entirety of the Rice–Safford–Duncan Highway.
 By this point, a previously existing more direct route between San Jose and Duncan had been added as a branch of the Rice–Safford–Duncan Highway.
 In 1924, funding allocated by Federal Aid Project No. 15 allowed the state to improve the conditions of the Phoenix–Globe–Rice Highway between Globe and Geronimo.
 Both the Phoenix–Globe–Rice Highway and Rice–Safford–Duncan Highway were designated as the new US 180 on November 11, 1926.
 With the establishment of Arizona's own highway numbering system on September 9, 1927, the US 180 designation was officially recognized by the State Highway Department and the earlier state designations were dropped.

-A postcard of US 70 (originally US 180) going across the top of the Coolidge Dam.
+A postcard of US 70 (originally US 180) going across the top of Coolidge Dam.